KingAzizz/food-recipes-project/README.md

 npm install
 ```

-<h2>Create .env file and add your api key or just put it in the server.js</h2>
+<h2>Create .env file and add your api key or just put it in the server.js instead of process.env.RAPID_KEY</h2>
 <br>
 .then